FlowFuse/website/src/_includes/core-nodes/join-use-case.md

         - **Reduce exp**: An expression applied to each message in the sequence to combine them into a single message.
         - **Initial value**: The starting value used in the combining process.
         - **Fix-up exp**: An optional expression used after combining the messages.
-            - **Evaluate in reverse order (last to first)**: Optionally combine messages in reverse order, starting from the last message.
+            - **Evaluate in reverse order (last to first)**: Enabling this option combines messages in reverse order, starting from the last message.

 ## Usecases